wrbarnett/.github.io/README.md

 # Coding Examples Repository

-This repository contains a collection of examples demonstrating various statistical modeling techniques using R. Currently, it includes implementations of Cox Regression, Logistic Regression, and Naive Bayes Classifier.
+This repository contains a collection of examples demonstrating various statistical modeling techniques using R and Python.
+Currently, it includes implementations of Cox Regression, Logistic Regression, and Naive Bayes Classifier.

 ## Table of Contents